Vincent Norrman: Professional career

 Norrman turned professional in June 2021, became an affiliate member of the European Tour and was invited to play his first tournament as a professional at the BMW International Open at Golf Club München Eichenried in Munich, Germany, 24–27 June, where he finished tied fifth, earning €38,122.
 He scored a hole-in-one on a par-4 hole in the third round.
-A hole-in-one scored on the par-3 17th hole, would have won Norrman a car from the tournament sponsor, but he only received a bottle of champagne.
+A hole-in-one scored on the par-3 17th hole, would have won Norrman a car from the tournament sponsor, but instead he received a bottle of champagne.
 It was the second hole-in-one on a par-4 on the 2021 European Tour.
-With his achievement in the tournament, Norrman advanced from 1,016th to 658th on the Official World Golf Ranking and qualified for next week's tournament, the Dubai Duty Free Irish Open, were he made the cut.
+With his achievement in the tournament, Norrman advanced from 1,016th to 658th on the Official World Golf Ranking and qualified for next week's tournament, the Dubai Duty Free Irish Open, where he made the cut.
 Two weeks later, at the Cazoo Open at the Celtic Manor Resort, Wales, Norrman tied the first round lead with a 7-under-par score of 64 and finished the tournament tied 10th.

 In November 2021, he finished tied second at the Korn Ferry Tour Final Stage of Q-School to secure a minimum of twelve starts for the 2022 season.
 In his rookie season, after finishing tied third at the Simmons Bank Open in May, he came close to securing his maiden professional title in June, trailing the winner by one stroke at the Rex Hospital Open.

-In August 2022, he qualified for the 2022–23 PGA Tour season by finishing 23rd on the Korn Ferry Tour Final Eligibility Points Standing.
+In August 2022, he qualified for the 2022–23 PGA Tour season by finishing 23rd on the Korn Ferry Tour regular-season points list.

+In July 2023, Norrman claimed his first professional win by winning the Barbasol Championship, co-sanctioned by the PGA Tour and the European Tour, beating Nathan Kimsey in a playoff.
+In September the same year, he won the Horizon Irish Open, shooting a final-round 65 to win by one shot over Hurly Long for his second European Tour victory.
+Norrman was six shots from the lead after the third round and had to wait two hours after his final round until his win was decided.

-Personal life
+Personal life, awards

-On his PGA Tour profile, his girlfriend is listed as professional golfer and former world amateur number one Frida Kinhult.
+In 2023, Norrman received Elit Sign number 151 by the Swedish Golf Federation based on world ranking achievements.

+Norrman is in a relationship with Swedish LPGA Tour player Frida Kinhult, who is the sister of professional golfer Marcus Kinhult.

+Norrman has been nicknamed "The Candy Man" due to his employment in a sweet shop during his high school years in Sweden.